 After 100 metres, when you reach a metal gate, turn to the right (there’s a public footpath sign by the gate but it’s a bit hidden away – see picture above) and follow the edge of the field.
-At the end of field is a wooden post with a public footpath sign pointing straight on – ignore this and turn left through woodland (there’s another sign pointing this way which is hidden to the right).
+At the end of the field there’s a wooden post with a public footpath sign pointing straight on – ignore this and turn left through woodland (there’s another sign pointing this way which is hidden to the right).

-Once you’ve passed through the wood, follow the public footpath sign to the right (there’s a wooden bench where you can stop for a break).
+Once you’ve passed through the wood, follow the public footpath sign to the right (there’s a wooden bench where here you can stop for a break).
 Pass a house on your right and cross over the road, following the track marked public bridleway and Woodland Farms Ltd.

 Follow this track through Withington Woods – there are bluebells and wild garlic in spring, and you might spot a deer if you’re lucky.
 After 500 metres there’s a short marked diversion by a house to protect their drainage ditch.
 Then carry straight on along this path for around 2km.

 Once you come out of the woods, look out for a metal gate to the right which is marked with a public footpath sign and takes you through a field with wooden cross-country jumps.
 Follow the path along the edge of the field and through a wooden gate into the next field.

-Head downhill past more jumps (look out for the jumps on your left which look like mini houses) – the top of the field is quite steep so stay to the right by the trees where it’s easier to walk down.
+Head downhill past more jumps (look out for the jumps on your left which look like miniature houses) – the top of the field is quite steep so stay to the right by the trees where it’s easier to walk down.
 Then follow the public footpath signs downhill past the pylon towards Withington.

 Go through the gate at the bottom of the hill and turn left onto Chedworth Road.
 Then after 100 metres turn right down Dark Lane (marked unsuitable for HGVs).
 In another 100 metres the road meets Mill Lane, where you turn right and walk downhill towards The Mill Inn, which has a lovely waterside beer garden and is famous for its chicken and chips in a basket.